bitfront-exchange/bitfront-api-docs/3_Reference.md

 # Reference

-In this section, you can find the detailed descriptions of each API included in BITBOX API (beta).
+In this section, you can find the detailed descriptions of each API included in BITBOX API.

 > **Note**
 >